deislabs/bindle/docs/signing-spec.md

 If a host key is compromised and the window of time of compromise is known, the host SHOULD re-evaluate all packages marked as `yanked` during the compromise window.
 If the window of time is not known, then a thorough re-evaluation of yanked packages should take place.

 If a creator key is compromised, a host SHOULD mark all packages signed by that key as `yanked`.
-If the compromise's window of time is known, a host MAY choose instead to yank only packages signed during that compromise window.
+If the compromise's window of time is known, a host MAY choose instead to yank only packages received during that compromise window.

 If a proxy or approver key is compromised, a host SHOULD remove all signature blocks made using that key.
 If a compromise's window of time is known, a host MAY choose instead to remove that signature from only the packages signed during that window.